 C305.4.5

-TIP testing can be waived for very shallow, permanent cased or dry shafts.
+TIP testing can be waived for very shallow, permanently cased or dry shafts.
 In the first case, very shallow shafts are defined as 30-ft or less in total length or 30-ft or less to rock and a rock socket length of 20-ft or less.
 In the second case, dry shafts are defined as construction being anticipated by the Dry Construction Method in accordance with C&MS 524.04.A.

 305.6 CONTINUOUS FLIGHT AUGER (CFA) PILES